andrewaddo/gke-gcsfuse/README.md

 # gke-gcsfuse

-This repository contains files to test and reproduce issues with GCS FUSE CSI driver on GKE Autopilot.
+This repository contains files to test, reproduce, and solve the issue with GCS FUSE CSI driver (1.14) on GKE Autopilot (1.32).

 ## 1. Test Autopilot 1.32 and GCS Fuse 1.14 auto-injection